arvimal/100DaysofCode-Python/README.md

 5. Functions and Classes.
 6. Use and learn the Python Standard Library.

-To guide me through the very basics and to the STL, I will be using the awesome books by Michael Driscoll
+I will be using the following books as guides in this journey.

-* Python 101
-* Python 201 (Paid)
+* `Python 101` - Michael Driscoll
+* `Python 201` - Michael Driscoll
+* `The Python 3 Standard Library by Example` - Doug Hellmann

 ## I. Basics